haoyu16/resume-assistant/README.md

 Note: Always run the application from the project root directory to ensure proper module imports.

 ## Usage
-1. Fill in your personal information, skills, work experience, and other details
+1. Fill in your personal information, skills, work experience, education, certifications, and other details.
-2. Optionally paste the job description you're applying for
+2. Optionally paste the job description for the position you're targeting.
-3. Click "Generate Resume" to create your LaTeX resume
+3. Choose how to generate your resume:
+   - **Generate Basic Resume (No LLM Feedback):** Uses your original content only.
+   - **Generate Basic Resume (With LLM Feedback):** Adds AI-powered quality check and suggestions.
+   - **Generate Optimized Resume (LaTeX):** Optimizes your content for the target job using AI.
-4. Preview the generated PDF
+4. Download the generated LaTeX and PDF files.
-5. Edit the LaTeX source if needed
+5. (Optional) Edit the LaTeX source if further customization is needed.

 ## Output
 - Generated LaTeX files are stored in the `output` directory